jankoja/mmqgis-fork-v2/README.md

 # mmqgis-fork-v2
 mmqgis based address geocoding with features added (Works with small number of addresses.
-Points freaures always created, but fails to exit properly after completion.)
+Point freaures always created, but fails to exit properly after completion with large number of addresses.)

 -			Linear interpolation on curved streets
 -			Allowance for (numeric) post code alterations